mietek/haskell-on-heroku-website/pages/tutorial/index.md

 All downloaded archives are cached in the Halcyon _cache directory,_ inside the Heroku [build cache](https://devcenter.heroku.com/articles/buildpack-api#caching).

-The correct archive to restore is determined by calculating a _source hash_ of the app’s _source directory._
+The right archive to restore is determined by calculating a _source hash_ of the app’s _source directory._

 Make sure your app is running: